-Non-degree students who need an MFT Practicum course can enroll in MFT6951, MFT6952 (3 credit hours each) or those needing an internship course can enroll in

-MFT6991, MFT6992, and MFT6995 (1 credit hour each) as needed.
+Non-degree students who need an MFT Practicum course can enroll in MFT6951, MFT6952 (3 credit hours each) or those needing an internship course can enroll in any one or all three of the following courses: MFT6991, MFT6992, and MFT6995 (1 credit hour each) as needed.
 Additional details can be found in the course descriptions.

-Practicum Pre-requisite Courses:
+Practicum Pre-Requisite Courses: